vviswanathan/MSDS6306_CaseStudy_2/CODEBOOK.md

 CodeDir <- paste(BaseDir,"Code", sep = "/")
 PresenatationDir <- paste(BaseDir,"Presentation", sep = "/")

-## 2. Downloading and loading the data
+## 2. Downloading and Loading the Data
 ### Read the CSV file, and see how many Rows and Columns there are:
 ProcrastinationData <- read.csv(ProcrastinationDataFile, sep = ",", header = T, na.strings = "")